27guptamohit/Superhero_Analysis/README.md

 # Questions & Answers after analysis:

 Que 1.
-1.b) Compare their combined power levels and check who wins.

 Top 12 superheros (6+6) from both the publishers on the basis of comic appearances: